skimzor/SZ-REG/README.md

 *Customizable*

 If you would like a SZ Regulator with a customized silkscreen image, you can make a request through my Ko-fi.
-I will convert the image, place it on the SZ Regulator front, and send you the gerber so that you can order from a PCB fab.
+I will convert an image that you provide, place it on the SZ Regulator, and send you the gerber so that you can order from a PCB fab.

 - [Ko-fi](https://ko-fi.com/skimzor)